 Les Yay: With Chi's other self, her twin sister Freya.

 Moe: Oh, Chi...So sweet and innocent and adorable.

-Squick: Your tolerance for this series depends on how seriously you think about the Unfortunate Implications discussed below.
-Some would call the premise 'disturbing'.
+Squick: Your tolerance for this series depends on how disturbing you find the premise.

-Chi looks sixteen, acts like she's eight years old, and has No Nudity Taboo.
+Chi looks sixteen, acts like she's eight years old, and is an Innocent Fanservice Girl.
 It makes every moment of her nudity that much more awkward.

 Chi's relationship with Hideki is played up as being "pure" and "innocent", but Chi is still heavily dependent on Hideki for many things and is as naive as a child.
 More often than not, they're more like Fatherand Daughter than anything else.

 A lot of Chi's clothes come from Ms. Hibiya because Chi/Elda and Freya were built by her husband to be their surrogate daughters since she was infertile.

 Minoru is 12, may not have parents, and is such a genius he knows how to build persocoms.
 Yuzuki is in a super modest maid's costume but his other four persocoms...are all busty women dressed in maid outfits so fetish they're essentially in bras or corsets with garter belts and a frilly apron.
 Minoru tells Hidelki they're "only computers" and not to get so aroused, nor that they put out. note He probably does it for the reaction he gets out of guys like Hideaki.
 He may have considered the whole thing an elaborate prank.

 If you're disturbed by incest, then pretty much everything to do with Freya ends up being incredibly unsettling.
 While the series does play up how tragic her circumstances are, it's still a touch disturbing to hear a young girl talk seriously about falling in love romantically with her "daddy", especially since she seems to think that he might have loved her back if only he wasn't in love with her "mummy".